soonyz06/OLD_DCF_Model/README.md

-Price is the live price at the point in time where the program was last ran.
+Price is the live market price at the point in time when the program was last ran.
+Automated estimations of the 'true' value of a stock using scenario analysis
-Automated rough scenario analysis via DCF based on conservativeness of various assumptions (growth, discount rate, margin expansion, cap/floors)
+Estimates are based on the degree of conservativeness of various assumptions (growth, discount rate, margin expansion, cap/floor)

 # Output
 Levered